In lieu of having any NBA transactions to talk about, we’ll look at the world at large instead.

 CSKA’s retooling also extended into the frontcourt.
 The aging Matjaz Smodis, whose career has been undercut by injuries, was released after six years with the team; replacing him is Nenad Krstic, the sixth 2011 NBA player to have crossed the Atlantic thus far this offseason.
 [This number isn’t any bigger than it is in any year.
 It’s just foregrounded this time around, for obvious reasons.
 It’s also all happening somewhat quicker, due to the lack of summer league.]
 They also brought in Darjus Lavrinovic, who joins from Fenerbahce and who moves onto his fifth team in five seasons, a veteran of Russian play after time with both Unics Kazan and Dynamo Moscow, and let one time prospect Boban Marjanovic – who had spent half of last season on loan to Zalgiris – move to Nizhny Novgorod.
 (Zalgiris wanted to keep him, but deemed him to be too expensive.)
 With Milos Teodosic supposedly on the way, and Sasha Kaun seemingly safe from signing with the Cavaliers considering the lockout situation, CSKA have rebuilt and improved their team, and it’s not even the second week of July yet.

-On the flip side, it’s all going horribly wrong for Olympiakos.
-It’s going wrong for Greek basketball in general, and indeed for the whole of Greece, but it’s going particularly wrong for Olympiakos.
+On the flip side, it’s all going horribly wrong for Olympiacos.
+It’s going wrong for Greek basketball in general, and indeed for the whole of Greece, but it’s going particularly wrong for Olympiacos.

 As a result, it seems to be nobody in, everybody out.
 Teodosic is set to leave.
 Offers abound for Vassilis Spanoulis.
 The Pelican looks as though he’s on his way to Montegranaro.
 Jamon Gordon has already gone, signing with an ambitious Galatasaray team that also brought in Jaka Lakovic from Barcelona.
 And one of the biggest scalps of all has been Ioannis/Giannis Bourousis, who has left the club under acrimonious circumstances.
 Bourousis has become entangled in an alleged doping scandal, itself an unintended but intriguing off-shoot of a wider investigation by Greek police into match-fixing.
 In a conversation with Kavala FC owner Makis Psomiades, a key figure of the investigation, Bourousis is heard to call the Angelopoulos brothers “idiots”, while also asking Psomiades for “more medicine.”
 The two are indelibly linked, since Bourousis is also dating Psomiades’s daughter.
 (A translated transcript of the conversation, as well as a picture of the unique looking Psomiades, can be found here.)